 When you visit the TunnelBear website, you won’t find any mention of torrents or peer to peer downloading anywhere

-It’s clear that this isn’t a VPN that wants to promote torrent downloads, and that it isn’t optimized for this purpose.
+It’s clear that this isn’t a VPN that wants to promote torrent downloads and optimize its infrastructure for this purpose.

 The absence of torrenting on the VPN’s website isn’t an accident.
 When the internet laws discussed earlier were passed, TunnelBear decided to block user access to P2P downloads.
 That is, instead of logging torrents and going against their core values, TunnelBear decided to block quasi-legal activities and focus on providing a fast, lightweight VPN for other online purposes.